Federal Tax Forms Commonly Used by International Students (Nonresidents for Tax Purposes)

 - General Numbers: (808) 587-4242 OR (808) 587-6515

 - To speak with a Hawaii Tax agent in person go to the Princess Ruth Keelikolani Building (830 Punchbowl Street).

 Forms Usually Needed for Tax Filing

 - W-2 form: Employees send this form out by the end of January each year.
 The form reports the total income you received from an employer during the preceding calendar year and also totals the amount of withheld funds, (for taxes, social security, health insurance premiums, etc.).
 All employers must send out this tax form.
-If you did not receive this form from any employer you worked for in 2014, contact them immediately to get a copy.
+If you did not receive this form from any employer you worked for in the past year, contact them immediately to get a copy.
 You should receive multiple copies: one for you to keep, one to attach to and send with your federal tax form, and one to attach to and send with your state tax form.

 - 1042-S form: Foreign nationals may receive a 1042-S form if they are recipients of scholarships or fellowships in the US, or tax treaty benefits.
 UH mails out the 1042-S mid-March.
 Attach a copy of the 1042-S to your federal tax form.

 - 1099 Forms: You will receive a 1099 form if you received dividends or interest income.
 These forms are generally mailed to you from banks and other financial institutions.
 You may also receive a 1099 form if you were paid as a consultant (not employee) by a US organization.